kacesera/CV/README.md

 | **Final project**            | A webapp to do x. | React, Jest, etc. |
 | **Something else worked on** | A webapp to do y. | Ruby              |

+## Skills

+Let's face it: I'm an extrovert.
+I am one-hundred-percent, inequivocally a people-person.
+I wake up on a Monday morning, and I'm **that** person.
+You know, the one who's actually excited for the 9AM Zoom call–– and my strongest skills are a great reflection of this.
+That said, am I someone who has to fill the silence?
+Not at all.
+Being comfortable with silence in a conversation, particularly over video conferencing, is an integral component of excellent communication and active listening.

+#### Effective, Efficient Communication & Active Listening

+- Experience
+- Achievements
+- Evidence

+#### Design, Imagination, & Looking at the Big Picture

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Quick Learner & Teaching

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Improvement Mindset

+"What can I do to make this a better experience?"
+Is something I constantly think about.
+Perfect doesn't exist, but I like to work on projects and develop them to be as useful as possible.

+As part of the Makers Academy precourse, I was tasked with a 'Student Directory' project.
+As part of this project, I decided to go slightly beyond the scope of the walkthrough to include a few new parameters that would deliver a more effective directory, and a better user experience.
+However, in order to implement some of these new methods.

+While doing this, I ran into more than a few bugs, but was able to fix all of them, refactor the code, and deliver a working program in commandline.
+All-in-all, I'm extremely happy with how it turned out.
+Rather than only taking a name and a month for the student, my directory takes in a name (properly capitalized it), a month, a hobby, and a birthdate (in UK format), and then returns each student by their respective cohort, and numbers each student within each cohort.

+Was creating this necessary?
+No. I could have created a simple directory that lists out each student and cohort.
+However, when imagining that I was building this for a teacher (like myself at the time), I knew that more information and a more descriptive output was necessary for a great experience.

 ## Experience

 **Impressa Solutions** (Nov.
 2019 to Sept.
 2020)